bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

         This should commonly include the output of ``tool --version`` command.
       - ``url`` where the software can be found.

-From all these terms described, only ``name`` is  mandatory, since the rest are not strictly required to generate workflow provenance with COMPSs.
-However, it is important to include as much information as possible in order to correctly share your application and results.
-Besides, missing information can lead to reduced features when using workflow provenance (e.g. if no ``Authors`` are specified, WorkflowHub will not allow to generate a DOI for the workflow execution).
+Although providing a YAML is not required, it is highly recommended to provide one that includes as much information as possible in order to correctly share your application and results.
+Besides, missing information can lead to reduced features when using workflow provenance (e.g. if no ``name`` is provided metadata won't be imported from WorkflowHub, if no ``Authors`` are specified, WorkflowHub will not allow to generate a DOI for the workflow execution, etc...).

 ..
 TIP::